s.

 • Adapt to challenges

-• Strengthen useful pathways
+• Strengthen effective pathways

 • Reduce reliance on less effective patterns